 Reward

-a tiny spider, sleeping yet.
+A tiny spider, sleeping lay.

-My swift hand setting out to kill
+Swiftly my hand set out to kill

-faltered then remained still.
+Faltered then remained still.

-Did she dream, would she wake,
+From secret dreams would she wake,

-contemplate where to undertake
+And contemplate how to undertake

-an artful work of silken thread
+An artful work of silken thread

 - and death - does she also dread?